 In addition, the system event log contains numerous events with Event ID 129, which represents resets of the disk controller.

-Are you troubled by disk usage 100 Windows 10?
-Next, we will show you the worth-trying ways to address Windows 10 100% disk usage.
+Are you troubled by disk usage 100 Windows 10 and wonder "why is my disk always at 100", "how to lower disk usage"?
+Next, we will show you the worth-trying 12 ways to address Windows 10 100% disk usage.

-You might also be interested in: 3 Ways to Help You Get out of Low Disk Space Warning in Windows 7/8.1/10.
+See also: 3 Ways to Help You Get out of Low Disk Space Warning in Windows 7/8.1/10

 Step 1.
 Press "Win+R" to call out the Run box, then type "devmgmt.msc" and hit Enter.